ABOUT ME AND THERAPY

 In working with families, I use Jeree Pawl's platinum rule: "Do unto others as you would have others do unto others."
 Thus, I aim to treat all family members with respect, compassion, and care.

 HOW MUCH DOES THERAPY COST?

 My rate for individual and family therapy is $120 per session.
 Group workshop rates are $50 per session with a sliding fee scale available.
 I take payment in cash, check, or credit/debit card.
 All clients are entitled to receive a "Good Faith Estimate" that details the cost of therapy sessions.

 DO YOU ACCEPT INSURANCE?

-I accept Medicaid (RAE: RMHMO or Beacon).
-I do not currently contract with private health insurance, but I am happy to charge FSA or HSA accounts.
-I can also provide clients with an itemized invoice or "super bill" for insurance purposes.
+I accept Medicaid (RAE: RMHMO, Colorado Access, CHP+, or Beacon).
+I also accept Anthem/BCBS.
+For other insurances, I can charge FSA or HSA accounts or provide an itemized invoice or "super bill" for insurance purposes.

 HOW LONG IS THERAPY?